 Seeing I: The Other, as part of the European Media Art Platforms, Creative Europe Culture Programme of the European Union

-Culminating an online residency with the European Media Art Platforms program at Werkleitz, as part of the Creative Europe Culture Programme of the European Union, we are screening the lives of three people from around the world, in first person point of view.
+Culminating an online residency with the European Media Art Platforms program at Werkleitz, as part of the Creative Europe Culture Programme of the European Union, we screened the 360 degree lives of three people from around the world, in first person point of view.

-Focusing on real-life lives that are neither sensational, nor a spectacle, Seeing I: The Other explores the movement of people in 2020; how different cultures, societies, and languages affects one’s sense of self, and - especially during the coronavirus pandemic - the ability to share in one’s experience and world, only through digital technologies.
+Focusing on real-life lives that are neither sensational, nor a spectacle, Seeing I: The Other explores migration in 2020/21; how different cultures, societies, and languages affects one’s sense of self, and - especially during the coronavirus pandemic - the ability to share in one’s experience and world, only through digital technologies.

-Without too much interference to their daily routine, we have asked people to:
+Without too much interference to their daily routine, we chose three males who are similarly aged to Farid to:

 • Wear the pair of glasses/recorder from the moment they wake up, to the moment they go to sleep.